There are two major types of centerfire rifle cartridges available on the market today:

 - Tula: DNF (6,000 rounds in alternate carbine, 3 malfunctions)

-The carbine firing Tula had a case stuck in the chamber after 189 rounds which proved exceptionally difficult to clear, even with the use of a steel cleaning rod after the rifle had cooled.
-Over the next three hundred rounds, 24 malfunctions – stuck cases and failures to fully cycle, or “short stroking” – were encountered.
-At this time, the Tula carbine was removed from the testing, as the problems were causing significant delays.
+The carbine firing Tula had a case stuck in the chamber after 189 rounds.
+This proved exceptionally difficult to clear, even with the use of a steel cleaning rod after the rifle had cooled.
+Over the next three hundred rounds, we encountered 24 malfunctions total.
+These problems consisted of stuck cases and failures to fully cycle, or “short stroking.”
+At this time, we pulled the Tula carbine from the testing.
+The delays caused considerable problems and put the entire project’s completion in peril.

-A decision was made to fire the remainder of the Tula ammunition through other carbines.
-Approximately 300 rounds were fired through an HK416 (no malfunctions), 1,000 through a Spike’s Tactical carbine (3 malfunctions), and 6,000 through a Spike’s Tactical midlength without any cleaning (3 malfunctions).
-All malfunctions with the other carbines were stuck cases or failures to eject.
+We decided to fire the remainder of the Tula ammunition through other carbines.
+We cycled approximately 300 rounds through an HK416 (no malfunctions), 1,000 through a Spike’s Tactical carbine (3 malfunctions), and 6,000 through a Spike’s Tactical midlength without any cleaning (3 malfunctions).
+Stuck cases or failures to eject accounted for all those malfunctions.

 Of the remaining three ammunition brands, the first malfunction encountered was a magazine-related failure to feed at 2250 rounds with the Brown Bear carbine.
 For the Wolf carbine, the first malfunction occurred at 4850 rounds – a stuck case.

-It should be noted that this testing was conducted in the Arizona desert during monsoon season and was frequently interrupted by dust storms which covered the carbines in fine sand as well as rainstorms which drenched them in water.
+We conducted this testing in the Arizona desert during monsoon season.
+Dust storms frequently interrupted our range trials.
+These storms covered the carbines in fine sand and we also saw rainstorms drench the carbines in water.
 These storms did not affect the previously set cleaning schedule.
-In addition, the rates of fire were quite high, and the carbines were sometimes fired until they were too hot to touch.
+In addition, we shot at a high rate of fire.
+We fired the carbines until they were too hot to touch at times during the test.
 These rates of fire were identical for all weapons and they continued to function very well despite the adverse conditions.

-At the 5,000 round mark, the bolt carriers, upper receivers, and barrels were cleaned.
-After observation of high speed video showed inconsistent cycling, action springs ($3) were replaced, as were extractor springs ($6.99) and gas rings ($2.19).
+At the 5,000 round mark, we cleaned the bolt carriers, upper receivers, and barrels.
+After we noted inconsistent cycling thanks to the aid of high speed video, we replaced the action springs ($3).
+We also pulled out and replaced the extractor springs ($6.99) and gas rings ($2.19).

-The second half of the test started off with several malfunctions with the Brown Bear carbine – at 5,200 and 5,250 rounds, short stroking malfunctions were encountered.
-High speed video showed that the bolt was barely coming back far enough to pick up the next round, and occasionally not even far enough to eject the spent case.
+The second half of the test started off with short stroking malfunctions from the Brown Bear carbine.
+This occurred at 5,200 and 5,250 rounds.
+High speed video showed that the bolt was barely coming back far enough to pick up the next round.
+It occasionally wouldn’t travel far enough to eject the spent case.
 Additional lubrication did not prevent the second malfunction.

 A detailed physical examination revealed previously unnoticed carbon buildup in the gas key and gas tube which had almost completely occluded those components.
-The other firearms were inspected, and none exhibited carbon buildup which was even remotely close to that of the Brown Bear carbine.
-Cleaning of these components in the field proved difficult to impossible, and it was decided to set them aside in order to examine the phenomenon.
+We inspected the other firearms.
+We didn’t see carbon buildup that was remotely close to that of the Brown Bear carbine.
+It was difficult to clean these components in the field.
+So, we decided to them aside in order to examine the phenomenon.

-The gas tube and bolt carrier of the Brown Bear rifle were replaced with identical components, after which firing resumed without incident.
-No malfunctions occurred until 7,500 rounds, when five stuck cases were encountered between 7,500 and 8,200 rounds.
-From 7,500 rounds on, a number of cases with distended and/or split necks were observed.
+No malfunctions occurred until 7,500 rounds.
+We ran into five stuck cases between 7,500 and 8,200 rounds.
+From 7,500 rounds on, we observed a number of cases with distended and/or split necks.

-The last malfunction with Brown Bear was a cycling issue similar to the first two, which was the 9,551st round to be fired.
+The last malfunction with Brown Bear was a cycling issue similar to the first two.
+This happened at the 9,551 round mark.
 A change in report and recoil indicated that the round was possibly undercharged, although the projectile did exit the bore.

-Two more stuck cases were encountered with the Wolf carbine at 5,800 and 5,850 rounds.
-No actions were taken, and the next stuck case was not encountered until the round count was over 9,000.
-From 9,200 to 10,000 rounds, twelve stuck cases were encountered.
-During this time, a Boresnake was used to superficially clean the bore and chamber; it did not appear to have any effect on the occurrence of malfunctions.
+We encountered two more stuck cases with the Wolf carbine at 5,800 and 5,850 rounds.
+We didn’t take actions and didn’t get another stuck case until the round count passed the 9,000 mark.
+From 9,200 to 10,000 rounds, we observed twelve stuck cases.
+During this time, we used a Boresnake to superficially clean the bore and chamber.
+It did not appear to have any impact on the occurrence of malfunctions.

 As stated previously, the carbine firing Federal ammo functioned flawlessly from the first round to the last.
 There is not much else to report in terms of reliability.
 It just worked.